rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

 ▂▃▅▇  )))  ▇▅▃▂

-Rian’s Evil Portals for Marauder
+📶 Rian’s Evil Portals for Marauder 📶

-A curated collection of 400+ ready-to-use captive portals built for the Marauder firmware — and compatible with any firmware that uses HTML-based captive portal structures.
+🛜 A curated and maintained collection of 400+ ready-to-use captive portals built for the Marauder firmware — and compatible with any firmware that uses HTML-based captive portal structures.

-All portals are provided as .html files, with more being added frequently.

 ⚠️ WARNING: Only use these captive portals on networks you own or on networks where you have explicit permission to access and test.